bhargavkumar-65/NightwatchHackathon/README.md

 3. Cookie Validation TestCase
 4. Cucumber TestCase
 5. Continuous Integration TestCase using AzureDevops CI
-6. Parallel Executions in Docker Containers
+6. Parallel Execution Test Case in Docker Containers

 ### What All External Integrations are Covered?